 - 24/7 dedicated customer support

-For plugins, you can use free plugins we listed earlier under the section for creating a website for small businesses.
+For plugins, you can use the free plugins we listed earlier under the section for creating a website for small businesses.
 You can even add premium WooCommerce plugins for added features and help grow your store.

 So, the overall cost of starting an eCommerce store is around $190 per year.
 However, this could go up as you start using premium plugins and extensions.